swilsonmedia/fred/docs/git/cleanup/README.md

 ## Cleanup

-The cleanup command reduces a few common GIT commands into a single command.
+The cleanup command reduces a few common GIT commands into one.

 ### Usage